rupinder/GNU-MyServer-GSoC/myserver/binaries/readme.txt

-                          MyServer
+                          GNU MyServer

 MyServer is a powerful and easy to configure web server.
 Its multi-threaded architecture makes it extremely scalable and usable in large scale sites as well as in small networks, it has a lot of built-in features.
 Share your files in minutes!

+MyServer is an official GNU Project.
+If you don't know about GNU take a look here: www.gnu.org.

 MyServer is Free Software and it is licensed under the GNU General Public License (GPL) terms.
 See the license file for additional info.

 Our principal goal is to create a free and simple server to allow everyone to transform his home PC in a server and be your own webmaster with few clicks and